This post contains affiliate links. If you buy something from one of our links we may earn a commission. Thanks

 English Ivy is particularly good at removing airborne fecal particles and formaldehyde, making it a great choice for bathrooms.
 It’s also very adaptable and can survive in a variety of conditions.

-Beginner-Friendly Hanging Indoor Plants: 7 Easy Hanging Basket Plants
+Beginner-Friendly Hanging Indoor Plants

-6. Best Plants for Different Rooms in the House
+Best Plants for Different Rooms in the House

 Different rooms in your house have different conditions, and some plants are better suited to certain spaces than others.
 Here’s a quick guide to help you choose the right plant for each room: